 Take special care and tell your doctor straight away if you experience any of these symptoms during treatment or even a few days after the last dosage:

-- pains in your calves or chest, a sudden shortness of breath or coughing up blood indicating possible clots
+- pains in your calves or chest, a sudden shortness of breath or coughing up blood indicating possible clots in t

 he legs, heart or lungs